Blog

 Adjust Infusion Rate

 You can adjust your infusion rate to avoid fluid overload.
-For example, slowing down the infusion in patients with heart or kidney problems can prevent the risk of fluid retention by giving the body more time to eliminate excess fluids.
+For example, slowing down the infusion in patients with heart or kidney problems can prevent the risk of fluid retention from IVIG by giving the body more time to eliminate excess fluids.

 Medications